okx/js-wallet-sdk/packages/coin-nostrassets/README.md

 # @okxweb3/coin-nostrassets
-NoStrAssets SDK is used to interact with the protocol NoStrAssets , it contains various functions can be used to web3 wallet.
+NostrAssets SDK is used to interact with the protocol NoStrAssets , it contains various functions can be used to web3 wallet.

 ## Installation